pipegalera/mojombo.github.io/courses/_posts/Google Data Analytics- Visualization/2021-04-26-Google-Visualization-Course.md

 Typical messy presentation includes:

 - No story or logical flow.
-- No slide and graph titles.
+- No axis and graph titles.
 - Too much text.
 - Hard to understand.
 - Inconsistent format (no theme).